Prevent the Spread

 Don’t want to wait 5 days before boating again or need an expert to decontaminate your boat for you?
 Visit one of the free boat wash stations throughout the Adirondacks and have one of our boat wash technicians ensure your boat is clean, drained, and dry.
 Visit www.adkcleanboats.com to find the nearest wash station.

 prevent the spread of terrestrial invasive species

-- whether the seeds or plants you intend to use are non-invasive.
+- Know whether the seeds or plants you intend to use are non-invasive.
 Gardening, landscaping, and decorating with native plants is ideal.

-- where you’ve been last and clean your boots, gear and equipment of mud and debris before each outdoor adventure.
+- Know where you’ve been last and clean your boots, gear and equipment of mud and debris before each outdoor adventure.

-- that pets and livestock will try to escape.
+- Know that pets and livestock will try to escape.
 Keep these animals secure and never intentionally release unwanted pets into the wild.

 DON’T MOVE IT & LOSE IT

 - Don’t move firewood long distances.
 Always use locally sourced firewood and burn it where you buy it.